-The '$\otimes$' in Eq. \ref{eq_11} corresponds to channel equalization in classical technical communication systems, where $s_i$ represents the constellation sequences corresponding to the transmitted semantic symbol.
-In digital communication, the estimated $h_i$ is utilized to equalize $o_i$ by performing the multiplication of the conjugate transposed matrix of $o_i$ and $h_i$.
-However, we ues $h_i$ to convolve $s_i$, which will be beneficial to the design of our subsequent system.
+The `$\otimes$' in Equation (\ref{eq_11}) corresponds to channel equalization in classical technical communication systems, where $s_i$ represents the constellation sequences corresponding to the transmitted semantic symbol.
+In digital communication, the estimated $h_i$ is utilized to equalize $o_i$ by {multiplying} the conjugate transposed matrix of $o_i$ and $h_i$.
+However, we {use} $h_i$ to convolve $s_i$ to the advantage of the design of our subsequent system.

 Thus, our objective transforms into identifying a function $\varphi$ that maps the sequence $X$ to the sequence $S$, while accurately modeling the probability of $S$.
 This probability model should be consistent and computable at both transmitter and receiver ends, where the length of $S$ reflects the coding rate at the transmitter.
-In technical communication systems, determining the probability distribution of $S$ is challenging, often assuming equiprobable transmission of information bits.
+In technical communication systems, determining the probability distribution of $S$ is challenging, often assuming an equiprobable transmission of information bits.
 LLMs process text into numerical token sequences and predict the probabilities of subsequent tokens in natural language, closely resembling our problem.
 These models can effectively model $P(S)$.
-In subsequent sections, we detail the use of LLMs for probabilistic modeling of text.
-Assuming $P(S)$ is accessible, we continue discussing function $\varphi$.
+In subsequent sections, we detail the use of LLMs for the probabilistic modeling of text.
+Assuming that $P(S)$ is accessible, we continue discussing the function $\varphi$.

-The goal of $\varphi$ is to minimize the length $t$ of $S$, thereby maximizing data transmission rates, ensuring that $P(s_1, s_2, \cdots, s_t)$ reaches its maximum: